Skip to main content

 Patatas Bravas

-The iconic Madrid tapa—crispy fried potato chunks served with spicy bravas sauce (tomato-paprika base) and often topped with aioli.
-Each region, even each bar, has its own sauce variation, sparking passionate debates about authenticity.
-Essential tapas bar experience in Madrid, Barcelona, and beyond.
-The name means 'fierce potatoes,' referring to the spicy kick of the sauce.
+The classic Madrid tapa: fried potato chunks under a spicy bravas sauce built on tomato and paprika, often finished with aioli.
+Every region, and pretty much every bar, makes its own sauce, and people argue about whose is right.
+You'll meet it in tapas bars across Madrid, Barcelona, and well beyond.
+The name means 'fierce potatoes,' a nod to the heat in the sauce.

 Pimientos de Padrón